usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 public entities similar to those imposed by the international approaches discussed in the preceding paragraph.
 Some State agencies, including in California, Minnesota, and Texas, have developed assessment checklists, trainings, testing tools, and other resources.
-The Department will issue a small entity compliance guide, 248 which should help public entities better understand their obligations.
+The Department will issue a small entity compliance guide, {% fn 248 %} which should help public entities better understand their obligations.
 As discussed elsewhere in this appendix, the Department may also provide further guidance about best practices for a public entity to meet its obligations under subpart H of this part.
 However, such